bencodezen/vueconf-us-2018/README.md

 *   **Date:** March 26th (Workshop) - March 27th - 28th (Conference)
 *   **Location:** New Orleans, Lousiana

+## To Do

+[ ] Convert the ToDo list to issues for the repo
+[ ] Wire up all the headings to the appropriate routes [ ] Add missing links for resources in talks
+[ ] Add missing links for speaker profiles
+[ ] Try to locate all slides for all talks
+[ ] Polish notes

 ## Day 1 - Workshop: Proven Patterns for Building Vue Apps

 In this workshop, we'll cover everything you need to know to get started building world-class Vue applications.
 Topics will include configuring Webpack for single-file components, setting up the most advanced workflows currently possible, how to organize (and reorganize) increasingly complex applications, and more.